 AAP is committed to supporting a diverse student population with both academic and social support.
-The college facilitates access to a host of academic and extracurricular opportunities, and also assists in helping increase the enrollment and retention of students from under-represented groups such as African Americans, Hispanic/Latino/as, and Native Americans among others.
+The college facilitates access to a host of academic and extracurricular opportunities and also assists in helping increase the enrollment and retention of students from under-represented groups.

 The college encourages the development of the next generation of professionals and helps them become world-class citizens with global perspectives.
 AAP undergraduate and graduate students are provided with academic, career, and leadership opportunities so they may thoroughly explore their chosen interests in architecture, art, and planning in Ithaca and beyond.

-The resources available to AAP students include individual advising, internship and scholarship opportunities, mentoring programs, and a pre-first-year summer program.
+The resources available to AAP students include individual advising, internship and scholarship opportunities, mentoring programs, and a Prefreshman Summer Program.

 Ways to Get Involved